Pragmatic gRPC 1

 Each RPC handler attached to a registered server will be invoked in its own goroutine.
 For example, SayHello will be invoked in its own goroutine.
 The same is true for service handlers for streaming RPCs, as seen in the route guide example here.
 Similar to clients, multiple services can be registered to the same server.

-You will end up with something like map[string]chan
+You will end up with something like map[string]chan, the string is an

-identifier to identify the goroutin (client connection), like a sessionID
+identifier to identify the goroutin (client connection), like a sessionID, or

 Here is an oversimplified code: